containers/buildah/tests/conformance/README.md

 ## Run conformance tests

-You can run the test with go test:
+You can run all of the tests with go test:
 ```
 go test -v -tags "$(./btrfs_tag.sh) $(./btrfs_installed_tag.sh) $(./libdm_tag.sh)" ./tests/conformance
 ```

-If you want to run one of the test cases you can use flag "-run":
+If you want to run one of the test cases you can use the "-run" flag:
 ```
 go test -v -tags "$(./btrfs_tag.sh) $(./btrfs_installed_tag.sh) $(./libdm_tag.sh)" -run TestConformance/shell ./tests/conformance
 ```

 If you also want to build and compare on a line-by-line basis, run:
 ```
-go test -v -tags "$(./btrfs_tag.sh) $(./btrfs_installed_tag.sh) $(./libdm_tag.sh)" ./tests/conformance -compare-layers
+go test -v -timeout=60m -tags "$(./btrfs_tag.sh) $(./btrfs_installed_tag.sh) $(./libdm_tag.sh)" ./tests/conformance -compare-layers
 ```